Modes: SPA, MPA, SSG, SSR, CSR

 Single Page Application (SPA)

-The Vite Lit SPA template, with npm create vite -t lit
+The Vite Lit SPA template, with npm create vite -t lit for example, is already

 a great base for making highly dynamic, client web apps.